Use Django template syntax to make AnQiCMS content display more flexible conditional judgment and loop

 {% endarchiveList %}

-In addition, we can also use{% for item in list reversed %}Traverse the list in reverse order, or use{% cycle 'odd' 'even' %}Labels to alternate the odd and even row styles of list items.
+In addition, we can also use{% for item in list reversed %}Reverse iterate through the list, or utilize{% cycle 'odd' 'even' %}Tags to alternate the odd and even row styles of list items.

-The true strength lies in combining conditional judgment and loops to build highly dynamic and intelligent pages.
+The real strength lies in combining conditional judgment and loop display to build highly dynamic and intelligent pages.

 {% navList mainNavs %}